What is SHINE?

 How does SHINE gather data?

-The method chosen to gather information for analysis by SHINE is a series of online webinars.
-To date 17 have taken place with registrations from people in 52 countries.
+To date the SHINE Project has organised 17 xCHANGE webinars, with registrations from people in 52 countries.
 Participants have included: academics from a diverse range of academic disciplines, PhD researchers, professional support staff (eg enterprise projects coordinator, head of business engagement, head of the international office), entrepreneurs, social entrepreneurs, managers of SMEs, and incubator managers.
-The organisation of webinars is ongoing.

 How are webinars organised?